middlestate/vyla-www/src/pages/index.md

       heading: Farmers
     - content: >
-        Retailers can offer radical transparency from soil to shelf and everywhere in between, so customers know every product’story,and have new reason to be loyal shoppers.
+        Retailers can offer radical transparency from soil to shelf and everywhere in between, so customers know every product's story, and have new reason to be loyal shoppers.
       heading: Retailers
     - content: >
-        Processors get a competitive advantage by seeing the origins behind their ingredients, so they can improve mix ratiosefficiencies and create products that are better suited to consumer tastes.
+        Processors get a competitive advantage by seeing the origins behind their ingredients, so they can improve mix ratios efficiencies and create products that are better suited to consumer tastes.
       heading: Processors
     - content: >